gnebbia/vim_notes/README.md

 behaviour similar to POSIX Extended Regular Expressions (ERE) or *egrep*, or the very non magic mode `\V` to have a behaviour similar to `fgrep`, with the ability to use regex capabilities only by escaping every character.

+* `/regex/{n}` Makes the motion go to the nth line below the match, or above if n is negative.
+It also has the side effect of making the motion linewise.
+   So you want to delete to the first line matching regex and include that line, you can do d/regex//0.

 ## Navigate through the docs